Shooting glasses: Functions

 This is necessary because the shooter can influence the weapon and sight line elements and not the target.
-It is accepted that the target is not seen with maximal visual acuity during the – especially when using open sights used in pistol events and with increasing age – for the human eye difficult task of aligning the target with the front and rear sighting elements.
+It is accepted that the target is not seen with maximal visual acuity when aligning the target with the front and rear sighting elements, especially with increasing age or when using open sights.

 To avoid eye fatigue and improve balance the non-aiming eye should be kept open.
 The non-aiming eye can be blocked from seeing distractions by mounting a semi-transparent occluder.
 This is preferred to pinching the non-aiming eye in order to avoid the undesirable closing of the eyelid of the aiming eye and increased strain on the eyelid muscle.

 The corrective lens for the aiming eye is attached to the eyeglasses frame and adjustable in three-dimensional space.
 This ensures that the aiming eye can look through the glass centrally and axially optimally adjusted to minimize optical distortions and hence distortions to the sighting image.
 The occluder for the non-aiming eye and other accessories mounted to the frame are also adjustable.
-The shooter positions the corrective lens correctly in front of his aiming eye and other accessories depending on his posture and preferences when shooting.
+The shooter positions the corrective lens correctly in front of their aiming eye and other accessories depending on their posture and preferences when shooting.